 First things first: Is rice healthy in the first place?
 Should you eat it at all?

 Here I take much the same position as I do with pasta.
-It’s okay to eat rice in small portions, and it’s best to eat it in its least processed form – brown rice.
+It’s okay to eat rice in small portions, and it’s the most nutritious in its least processed form – brown rice.
 However, brown rice can also contain more toxic arsenic than white rice (more on this below), so it’s not such a clear choice in the name of health.

 White vs. Brown Rice Nutrition